open-make/openmakewebsite/content/blog/2021-09-27-scope/index.en.md

 ## Solutions

-In this project, we intend to contribute to the establishment of an open and FAIR[^4] hardware strategy in academia, as well as to improve the quality or hardware documentation.
-While this goal is shared with other projects and communities, we will particularly focus on the prototyping of an hardware publication (eco-)system.
+**In this project, we intend to contribute to the establishment of an open and FAIR[^4] hardware strategy in academia, as well as to improve the quality or hardware documentation.
+While this goal is shared with other projects and communities, we will particularly focus on the prototyping of an hardware publication (eco-)system.**

-In a first phase, we will investigate the current practices concerning hardware documentation and its (exisiting and potential) importance for researchers and engineers career.
-On the other hand, we will consult with different communities, in order to define how the `open` and FAIR principles[^4] can be applied to hardware.
-This will help us frame the  technical and social requirements the hardware publication system should fulfill.
+In a first phase (2021-2023), we have investigated the current practices concerning hardware documentation and its (exisiting and potential) importance for researchers and engineers career.
+On the other hand, we are working on the application of `open` and FAIR principles[^4] to hardware inside the international  [RDA4RH group](https://www.rd-alliance.org/groups/fair-principles-research-hardware).
+This helps us frame the  technical and social requirements the hardware publication system should fulfill.
+We are also producing guidance materials to ease the documentation of hardware and to help researchers creating FAIR documentation from the start of their project.

-The second phase will be utilized for the creation or the adaptation of tools allowing to prototype a hardware peer review, certification and publication system.
-In a third phase, we will use the prototype to publish hardware use cases and disseminate our results.
-In parallel to defining a peer review process, we will produce guidance materials to ease the documentation of hardware and to help researchers creating FAIR documentation from the start of their project.
+The second phase (2023-2026), we will adapt software tools to prototype a hardware peer review, certification and publication system, as well as build a community of makers inside the four BUA universities.
+More details available in [this blog post.](/blog/2023/11/25/2023-08-02-openmake-ii-funded/)

 [^1]: Under the assumption that starting from scratch is not a requirement
 [^2]: The [Gathering for Open Science Hardware](https://openhardware.science) community is very active in this regard.
 [^3]: See https://rri-tools.eu for an overview of the responsible research and innovation importance in europe.
-[^4]: The [FAIR principles](https://www.go-fair.org/fair-principles/) were created with datasets in mind, but were recently adapted to research hardware by the [FAIR Principles for Research Software (FAIR4RS Principles) RDA group](https://www.rd-alliance.org/group/fair-research-software-fair4rs-wg/outcomes/fair-principles-research-software-fair4rs?mc_cid=0a0624c6ad&mc_eid=374604702f).
+[^4]: The [FAIR principles](https://www.go-fair.org/fair-principles/) were created with datasets in mind, and were recently adapted to research software by the [FAIR Principles for Research Software (FAIR4RS Principles) RDA group](https://www.rd-alliance.org/group/fair-research-software-fair4rs-wg/outcomes/fair-principles-research-software-fair4rs?mc_cid=0a0624c6ad&mc_eid=374604702f).
 The principles states that research outputs should be Findable, Accessible, Interoperable and Reusable.